bi-caps/clubgoon-rules/README.md

 - #2.
 No rape, racism, bigotry, catfishing for profit, abuse (self or others), nonconsensual or illegal.
 Incest is allowed as long as it is consenting adults.
 - #3.
 No beastiality, snuff, torture, gore, vore, prolapse, scat, vomit, loli or shota. (illustrated or photographed)
 - #4.
 No fighting in the room, political/religious discussion, arguing with or blocking admins, or offensive trolling.
 Be kind and respectful to other users.
 - #5. *No leaking subscription-only material (for example OnlyFans/AVN).* No posting private chat logs or doxxing, this includes posting pictures of wives/girlfriends/friends/etc without their consent.
+Please keep private DMs private.
 - #6.
 All self shots pictures should be non-identifying and not posted anywhere else. #requests selfie posts are limited to post every 10 minutes.
 - #7.
 No links to external pages or servers that break any of the above rules.
 - #8.
 Please limit link/request spam to once per 10 minutes.